 |Habit:||Deciduous, densely branched|

 |Uses:||Extremely attractive when used as a focal point or a specimen planting, very slow growing|

-Autumn Moon Japanese Maple Trees for Sale Online
+How to Care for Autumn Moon Dwarf Japanese Maple Trees